dawnniie/rethinkdb-ts-extra/README.md

 If you're using custom indexes, you may find that having the `configure` calls in the arguments for the `attachConfigurations` call breaks the inference of the custom expression argument type.
 I can't figure out how to fix this yet, and my only solution has been to move the configure call away and pass the output in.
 If you have any ideas for this, please let me know.

-**upgrade**
+**sync**

-In the object returned by `attachConfigurations`, these is also an `upgrade` function.
+In the object returned by `attachConfigurations`, these is also a `sync` function.
 You can call this every time your code runs to sha1 hash the configurations and compare this to the previous hash (stored in the database itself).
 If the hashes don't match, the database structure will be automatically updated to what your configuration specifies (creating databases, tables, and indexes).
 Nothing is dropped by default unless you specify so.

 If no previous hash exists, it will be treated as a mismatch and everything in the configuration will be created in the database as necessary (where it doesn't already exist).